madvoid/BTEMS/README.md

 * `Bill of Materials.xlsx` - BTEMS bill of materials.
 Should be 99.9% complete.
 Missing any mounting hardware or insulation materials.

 ### Troubleshooting
 * Red Light: SD card problem.
 Is there an SD card?
-Is it good?
+Is it working?
 Is it formatted?
+	* In one instance, one of the batteries leaked, leaving residue all over the battery holder.
+The unit would turn on, but a new file would not be able to be created, and the red light would show.
+After cleaning the residue and replacing the batteries, the unit worked.
+It is suspected that the residue limited the amount of current available to the unit, which prevented the SD card from working properly.
 * No Lights: Possible sensor problem.
 Are they plugged in?
 Are they good?
 Are they plugged in backwards?

 ### To-Do